- 1Department of Dentistry, University of Toronto, Toronto, Canada

 Clinical examination revealed partially erupted mandibular primary central incisors as well as a large ulceration on the ventral surface with significant tissue loss at the midline (Figure 1).
 The dorsal surface of the tongue was within normal limits.
 The child was eating and feeding normally.
 A provisional diagnosis of traumatic ulcerative granuloma with stromal eosinophilia was made at the time of the emergency department assessment.

 The parents were provided with recommendations for non-invasive management of the tongue ulcerations such as using a pacifier to prevent the tongue from interfering with the teeth and changes to how the infant was fed to avoid trauma to the tongue.
-Reduction of the incisal edge of the incisors or application restorations were offered as temporary solutions with low likelihood of success.
+Reduction of the incisal edge of the incisors or application restorations have been offered as temporary solution with a low likelihood of success.
 Intraoral appliances such as bite guards and splints have been used in patients with pathological chewing secondary to brain trauma (9).
 In this case, secure retention of the appliance would be compromised by the very small number of teeth to aid with mechanical retention of a bite guard or splint.
 Extraction of the mandibular incisors was discussed but the parents opted for modifications to nursing bottles, pacifier use and follow-up in the Dental Clinic in one-week.

 No apparent signs of healing were noted at the one-week follow-up (Figure 2).
 The parents reported that the patient did not appear to be in pain and was still feeding and sleeping normally.
 A diagnosis of Riga Fede disease was made.
 Riga Fede disease (syndrome) is “an ulceration of the ventral surface of the tongue, often caused by repetitive traumatic injuries due to backward and forward movements of the tongue over the mandibular anterior incisors” (10).
 Extraction of the mandibular primary central incisors was recommended.
 The parents declined extraction in anticipation of laboratory results from their child's pediatrician who had undertaken blood work to assess for underlying medical conditions.